-AML/CFT Act audits represent a significant opportunity for auditors to expand their assurance services, with many more entities requiring audit within the next year or two.
+AML/CFT Act audits represent a significant opportunity for auditors to expand their assurance services.

-Our original template was based on SAE 3100 (Revised), Compliance Engagements, ISAE (NZ) 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information, and SAE 3150, Assurance Engagements on Controls.
+Our original template (2018 and updated in 2020) was based on SAE 3100 (Revised), Compliance Engagements, ISAE (NZ) 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information, and SAE 3150, Assurance Engagements on Controls.
 We used the CAANZ guidelines to assist with preparing our template and used the model Engagement Letter, Representation Letter, and Assurance Report from the Appendices.

-We have now released an updated (2020) version of the "limited assurance" engagement, incorporating revisions based on suggestions and feedback from the first versions plus we are working on a "reasonable assurance" version.
+We have now released an updated (2022) version of the "limited assurance" engagement, incorporating revisions based on suggestions and feedback from the first versions.